 Submission

-Your submission should require as little as possible to test; therefore you MUST follow these instructions:
+Your submission should require as little effort as possible to test; therefore you MUST follow these instructions:

 In your submission you must include the following files generated by your system:

-starRatingSameUsers.arff and starRatingSameUsers.model
+starRatingSameUsersTrain.arff and starRatingSameUsers.model

-starRatingDiffUsers.arff and starRatingDiffUsers.model
+starRatingDiffUsersTrain.arff and starRatingDiffUsers.model

-binaryRatingSameUsers.arff and binaryRatingSameUsers.model
+binaryRatingSameUsersTrain.arff and binaryRatingSameUsers.model

-binaryRatingDiffUsers.arff and binaryRatingDiffUsers.model
+binaryRatingDiffUsersTrain.arff and binaryRatingDiffUsers.model

-author.arff and author.model
+authorTrain.arff and author.model

 The following are crucial scripts:

-Submit one script to compile your code (if needed): make.sh
+Submit one script to compile your code (if needed): make.sh.
+This script should set all necessary environmental variables and should be tested on the clic.cs.columbia.edu machines before you submit your homework.

 Submit five additional scripts, one for each classification task.
 Each of these scripts generates an arff file and runs weka on a given test file.
 These scripts will be used to test your models on unseen data, for example:

-./starRatingSameUsers.sh starRatingSameUsers.model testfile1
+./starRatingSameUsers.sh starRatingSameUsers.model ./testfile1

-It will extract features from the test file in testfile1 and generates starRatingSameUsers.arff file.
-This script will also run weka using starRatingSameUsers.model and the generated starRatingSameUsers.arff.
+It will extract features from the test file in testfile1 and generates starRatingSameUserTests.arff file.
+This script will also run weka using starRatingSameUsers.model and the generated starRatingSameUserTests.arff.

 Homework will be submitted via Courseworks: